 A knowledge-hungry woman who, with her husband, transplanted their lives in her quest to find a cure for diabetes.

 An optimistic scientist who walked her friends through study and heartbreak, convincing them that everything was going to be OK in the end.

 Each of their stories – slivers, glimpses, snapshots of memory – are multiplied across Canada and the world as families and friends continue to mourn the 176 people who lost their lives when Flight PS752 was shot from the sky on Jan.
 8 shortly after leaving Tehran airport.

-About 500 mourners from the Western community and from across the city gathered in a memorial service at Western’s Alumni Hall on Wednesday in a tearful tribute to the university’s four graduate students on that flight:
+About 500 mourners from the Western community and from across the city gathered in a memorial service at Western’s Alumni Hall on Wednesday in a tearful tribute to the university’s four graduate students on that flight: In Farsi:

 The memories shared by their faculty supervisors, campus classmates and friends reflect the depth of the profound loss to their families, their friends, Western and the world, Western President Alan Shepard said.

 More than 20 other Canadian postsecondary institutions are also in mourning, he noted.
 “So, we are not alone in our grieving.
 And we are not alone in wanting answers to many questions.
 But it is a comfort that we have a strong, resilient, and caring community.”

 Sadaf Mehrabi, on behalf of Western’s Iranian students, spoke with affection for all of her friends – appending ‘joon’ (‘beloved soul’) to each of their names – and vowed, “We will remember you in our hearts and our thoughts and our memories of the times we laughed and cried and lived our lives together.”